The Bacchae: Dramatic structure

 In the play's climactic plot construction, Dionysus the protagonist instigates the unfolding action by simultaneously emulating the play's author, costume designer, choreographer and artistic director.
 Helene P. Foley, writing of the importance of Dionysus as the central character and his effect on the play's structure, observes: "The poet uses the ritual crisis to explore simultaneously god, man, society, and his own tragic art.
 In this protodrama Dionysus, the god of the theatre, stage-directs the play."

-At the play's start, Dionysus' exposition highlights the play's central conflict: the invasion of Greece by an Asian religion.
+According to the analysis by Ian C. Johnston, at the play's start, Dionysus' exposition highlights the play's central conflict: the invasion of Greece by an Asian religion.

 Reception

 The Bacchae has been the subject of widely varying interpretations regarding what the play as a whole means, or even indeed whether there is a “moral” to the story.
 Hans Oranje calls such questions the riddle of the Bacchae, and says that the play concerns itself with “wisdom, cleverness, and soundness of mind.”
 The extraordinary beauty and passion of the poetic choral descriptions indicate that the author certainly knew what attracted those who followed Dionysus.
 The vivid gruesomeness of the punishment of Pentheus suggests that he could also understand those who were troubled by religion.

 At one time the interpretation that prevailed was that the play was an expression of Euripides’ religious devotion, as though after a life of being critical of the Greek gods and their followers, the author finally repented of his cynicism, and wrote a play that honors Dionysus and that carries a dire warning to nonbelievers.
 At the end of the 19th century, the opposite idea began to take hold: it was thought that Euripides was doing with The Bacchae what he had always done, pointing out the inadequacy of the Greek gods and religions.

 Until the late 19th century, the play's themes were considered too gruesome to be studied and appreciated.
-It was Nietzsche's "Birth of Tragedy" in 1872 that re-posed the question of Dionysus's relation with the theatre and awakened interest in The Bacchae.
+It was Nietzsche's "Birth of Tragedy" in 1872 that posed anew the question of Dionysus's relation with the theatre and awakened interest in The Bacchae.
 In the 20th century, performances became quite fashionable—particularly in opera, due in part to the dramatic choruses found throughout the story.
 In 1948, R.P.
 Winnington-Ingram said of Euripides' handling of the play: "On its poetical and dramatic beauties, he writes with charm and insight; on more complex themes, he shows equal mastery."
 Recent criticism has been provided by P.E.
 Easterling, et al. in The Cambridge Companion to Greek Tragedy.